sb2nov/sb2nov.github.io/README.md

 ## Sourabh Bajaj

-This is the official repo for my [portfolio](http://sourabhbajaj.com).
-It is where I write blogposts on random things that I find interesting.
-Feel free to use this as a reference if you want.
+This is the repository for my [blog](http://sourabhbajaj.com).
+I sometimes write about things I find interesting.

 ### Usage